rail-berkeley/softlearning/README.md

 ```
 python -m examples.development.simulate_policy \
     ${SAC_CHECKPOINT_DIR} \
-    --max-path-length=1000 \
+    --max-path-length 1000 \
-    --num-rollouts=1 \
+    --num-rollouts 1 \
-    --render-kwargs='{"mode": "human"}'
+    --render-kwargs '{"mode": "human"}'
 ```

 `examples.development.main` contains several different environments and there are more example scripts available in the  `/examples` folder.
 For more information about the agents and configurations, run the scripts with `--help` flag: `python ./examples/development/main.py --help`
 ```
 optional arguments:
   -h, --help            show this help message and exit
-  --universe {gym}
+  --universe {robosuite,dm_control,gym}
-  --domain {...}
+  --domain DOMAIN
-  --task {...}
+  --task TASK
-  --num-samples NUM_SAMPLES
+  --checkpoint-replay-pool CHECKPOINT_REPLAY_POOL
+                        Whether a checkpoint should also saved the replay
+                        pool.
+If set, takes precedence over
+                        variant['run_params']['checkpoint_replay_pool'].
+Note
+                        that the replay pool is saved (and constructed) piece
+                        by piece so that each experience is saved only once.
+  --algorithm ALGORITHM
+  --policy {gaussian}
+  --exp-name EXP_NAME
+  --mode MODE
+  --run-eagerly RUN_EAGERLY
+                        Whether to run tensorflow in eager mode.
+  --confirm-remote [CONFIRM_REMOTE]
+                        Whether or not to query yes/no on remote run.
+  --video-save-frequency VIDEO_SAVE_FREQUENCY
+                        Save frequency for videos.
+  --cpus CPUS           Cpus to allocate to ray process.
+Passed to `ray.init`.
+  --gpus GPUS           Gpus to allocate to ray process.
+Passed to `ray.init`.
   --resources RESOURCES
                         Resources to allocate to ray process.
 Passed to
                         `ray.init`.
-  --cpus CPUS           Cpus to allocate to ray process.
+  --include-webui INCLUDE_WEBUI
+                        Boolean flag indicating whether to start theweb UI,
+                        which is a Jupyter notebook.
 Passed to `ray.init`.
-  --gpus GPUS           Gpus to allocate to ray process.
+  --temp-dir TEMP_DIR   If provided, it will specify the root temporary
+                        directory for the Ray process.
 Passed to `ray.init`.
-  --trial-resources TRIAL_RESOURCES
+  --resources-per-trial RESOURCES_PER_TRIAL
                         Resources to allocate for each trial.
 Passed to
                         `tune.run`.
   --trial-cpus TRIAL_CPUS
-                        Resources to allocate for each trial.
+                        CPUs to allocate for each trial.
+Note: this is only
+                        used for Ray's internal scheduling bookkeeping, and is
+                        not an actual hard limit for CPUs.
 Passed to
                         `tune.run`.
   --trial-gpus TRIAL_GPUS
-                        Resources to allocate for each trial.
+                        GPUs to allocate for each trial.
+Note: this is only
+                        used for Ray's internal scheduling bookkeeping, and is
+                        not an actual hard limit for GPUs.
 Passed to
                         `tune.run`.
   --trial-extra-cpus TRIAL_EXTRA_CPUS
                         Extra CPUs to reserve in case the trials need to